cboard-org/cboard-io/_posts/2017-12-05-open-source-communication-board.md

 ## How it started

 When I realised that some people may not be able to access such communication aids, I started investigating the feasibility of developing a free, multi-language web alternative.
-Luckily the web has matured quite nicely over the last couple of years and now provides all the missing pieces to accomplish such fit, from Speech Synthesis API to Service Workers, what was left is stitching the pieces together.
+Luckily the web has evolved quite nicely over the last couple of years and now provides all the missing pieces to accomplish such fit, from Speech Synthesis API to Service Workers, what was left is stitching the pieces together.

 ## With a little help from my friends